List of EastEnders characters introduced in 1988: Cindy Beale

 Cindy Beale (also Williams) is played by Michelle Collins from 1988 to 1990 and from 1992 to 1998 and reprising her role in 2023.
 Cindy has an eye for the lotharios of Walford and despite trying to settle down repeatedly with the more reliable Ian Beale (Adam Woodyatt), she is unable to remain faithful to him.
 She has a selfish streak, and is often more concerned about her own needs than her family's.
 She often lies and schemes, particularly where men are concerned.

 Ricky Butcher

 Ricky Butcher is played by Sid Owen.
 Introduced as a school boy in 1988, Ricky is one of the longest-running, male protagonists to feature in EastEnders.
 Owen originally left the role in 2000 to pursue a music career.
 However, he reprised the role in 2002 before being axed by producer Louise Berridge in 2004.
 In 2008, producer Diederick Santer reintroduced the character for a third time, along with his wife Bianca Jackson (Patsy Palmer).
 Ricky is portrayed as unintelligent, simplistic, easily led and bossed around by dominant personalities.
 On 26 February 2011, it was announced that Owen would take a temporary break from the show.
 The character exited on 19 July 2011, returning five months later on 13 December 2011.
 Ricky left EastEnders on 17 January 2012.
-Ricky made a brief return to EastEnders in June 2012.
+Ricky made a brief return to EastEnders in June 2012, and returned again for a short stint between December 2022 and January 2023.